-- 87.85.
-The CASS auditor shall obtain an understanding of the major activities, including information technology and automated procedures that the firm uses to monitor7 internal control relevant to its compliance with the CASS rules and how the firm initiates remedial actions in response to deficiencies in its controls.
-Where the firm has an internal audit or compliance function, which covers those major activities intended to deliver compliance with the CASS rules, the CASS auditor shall perform or obtain, as appropriate, and document: - an evaluation of whether the function's organisational status and relevant policies and procedures adequately support the objectivity of the internal auditors, or compliance function: - an understanding of the nature of the internal audit or compliance function's responsibilities with respect to client assets; - an assessment of whether the function applies a systematic and disciplined approach, including quality control; and - the activities the function has performed or intends to perform with respect to client assets. - 88.86.
+- 85. The CASS auditor shall obtain an understanding of the major activities, including information technology and automated procedures that the firm uses to monitor8 internal control relevant to its compliance with the CASS rules and how the firm initiates remedial actions in response to deficiencies in its controls.
+Where the firm has an internal audit or compliance function, which covers those major activities intended to deliver compliance with the CASS rules, the CASS auditor shall perform or obtain, as appropriate, and document: - an evaluation of whether the function's organisational status and relevant policies and procedures adequately support the objectivity of the internal auditors, or compliance function; - an understanding of the nature of the internal audit or compliance function's responsibilities with respect to client assets; - an assessment of whether the function applies a systematic and disciplined approach, including quality control; and - the activities the function has performed or intends to perform with respect to client assets. - 86.
 As the CASS auditor has sole responsibility for the CASS audit opinion, the use of internal auditors to provide direct assistance to a CASS auditor is prohibited in a CASS audit performed in accordance with this Standard.
-In addition, the CASS auditor's responsibility cannot be reduced by the CASS auditor using the work of the internal audit or compliance function.
-However, the CASS auditor is likely to find the work and findings of the internal audit or compliance function to be useful in making its risk assessment.
-The CASS auditor shall document its conclusion and the basis for this conclusion on how the work and findings of the internal audit or compliance function have impacted on the risk assessment. - 89.87.
-The CASS auditor shall obtain an understanding of the sources of the information used in the firm's monitoring activities, and the basis upon which management considers the information to be sufficiently reliable for the purpose. - 90.88.
+The CASS auditor is likely to find the work and findings of the internal audit or compliance function to be useful in making its risk assessment9.
+The CASS auditor shall document its conclusion and the basis for this conclusion on how the work and findings of the internal audit or compliance function have impacted on the risk assessment, having firms assessed the scope and extent of the work carried out and the competence of the internal audit function10. - 87.
+The CASS auditor shall obtain an understanding of the sources of the information used in the firm's monitoring activities, and the basis upon which management considers the information to be sufficiently reliable for the purpose. - 88.
 Much of the information used in monitoring may be produced by the firm's information systems.
 If management assumes that data used for monitoring are accurate without having a basis for that assumption, errors that may exist in the information could potentially lead management to incorrect conclusions from its monitoring activities.